joemarlo/yahtzee/README.md

 [1] 21
 ```

 Great.
-We rolled a '1-6-6-6-2' and can mark down 21 points.
+We rolled a '1-2-6-6-6' and can mark down 21 points.
 But this doesn't tell us what we should do next.
 Is this a great roll and we should keep the 21 points?
 Or should we keep all three 6s and roll the remaining two dice?

 `calculate.die.to.keep()`: function takes a roll, withholds a certain amount of die then calculates the probabilities of the expected outcomes.
 Repeats for each combination of die to withhold.

 ```
-calculate.die.to.keep(seed.roll = sort(last.roll), verbose = TRUE)
+calculate.die.to.keep(seed.roll = last.roll, verbose = TRUE)
 # A tibble: 16 x 4
    Base_roll     Mean Median    SD
    <chr>        <dbl>  <dbl> <dbl>